 Configure the source directory:

-then recompile and link your clients with the new client
+--with-debugoption, and then recompile and link your clients with the new client library.
+See Debugging and Porting MySQL.

 Run ./configure --help for a list of options.
 Chapter 4, MySQL Source-Configuration Options, discusses some of the more useful options.